nickbrandt/GitLab/doc/user/group/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/1985) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.0.
 > - [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/215410) to [GitLab Premium](https://about.gitlab.com/pricing/) in 13.1.

-NOTE:
-IP access restrictions are not functioning as expected on GitLab.com.
-If enabled, users cannot perform Git operations through SSH, or access projects in the UI.
+WARNING:
+Currently IP access restrictions work only for HTTP requests on GitLab.com.
+SSH requests will fail and
+users will not be able to perform Git operations over SSH.
 For more information, [see this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/271673).

 To ensure only people from your organization can access particular